jingshuw/SAVERX/README.md

 For both cases, object 'denoised.data' is your final denoised matrix.
 When dealing with large datasets, you can set 'is.large.data = T' to reduce RAM.
 Set 'clearup.python.session = F' if you plan to run SAVER-X more than once in your R session.

+Note: We use R package reticulate to run Python code in R. You may find solutions in this [reference](https://rstudio.github.io/reticulate/articles/versions.html) if you face any issues in Python version configuration in reticulate.